miltosmac/DCMI/README.md

 The data produced by the multiplication are in sets of 2 ∗ 𝐷 + 1.
 The number of these sets is again 2 ∗ 𝐷 + 1.
 Therefore, the Reuse Buffer is partitioned in 2 ∗ 𝐷 + 1 sets of 2 ∗ 𝐷 + 1 distinct registers.
 Between those registers, FIFOs are used to store the rest of the data elements, which do not participate in the accumulation.
-The above Figure presents a simplified structure of the buffer.
+The above figure presents a simplified structure of the buffer.
 2 ∗ 𝐷 + 1 sets of 2 ∗ 𝐷 + 1 data, have been created by the multiplication of the input value with the corresponding coefficients.
 Then they are accumulated with the already existent partial results and stored on the Reuse Buffer.
 The implementation of FIFOs in the areas of the buffer that do not participate in the accumulation, is cheaper